-(3) It is therefore absolutely vital to understand the contrary, that the early enclosures took place during continued depopulation or at least demographic stagnation.
+(3) It is therefore absolutely vital to understand the contrary, that the early enclosures took place during continued depopulation or at least during this era of demographic stagnation.

 iii) Indeed, as two economic historians (Maurice Beresford and Ian Blanchard) have argued, depopulation was the primary cause rather than the consequence of the early Tudor Enclosures.